 The University of Waikato stands out from other universities because it embraces its strong Māori identity and heritage as key features of its distinctiveness.
 The University is located in the homeland of the Waikato people and the Kīngitanga (the Māori King) and reaches out to the many iwi (tribes) of the North Island.
 On campus, there are kaupapa Māori-related events held throughout the academic year for Māori and non-Māori students alike.
 All international students are welcomed to the campus at a pōwhiri (welcome) at Te Kohinga Mārama marae (meeting place) and will feel the influence of the Māori culture from the minute they step on the campus.

 Our institution stands proudly on the world stage in education, research and student experience.
 Students can be confident that a University of Waikato qualification will set them up for where the world is going.

-- Ten subject areas that have been ranked in the top 200 in the world (QS World University Rankings by Subject 2015).
-These are: education, computer science and information systems; economics and econometrics; law (101-150); linguistics; accounting and finance; communications and media studies; business and management studies; geography; and sociology.
+- Eleven subject areas that have been ranked in the top 300 in the world (QS World University Rankings by Subject 2019).

 Why Waikato is different

 - Our smaller class sizes provide students with one-on-one learning opportunities from our award-winning lecturers.

 - Students have the opportunity to take part in practical learning and internships across all programmes.